Skip to navigation Skip to main content

 B-architecten

-MoMu is definitely not taking a break but is taking it elsewhere.
-The museum is stepping out into the world.
+MoMu definitely did not take a break but took it elsewhere.
+The museum stepped out into the world.
 Its collections of Belgian fashion is the largest in the world and can be seen from Paris to New York

 In September, the exhibition "Soft?
-Tactile Dialogues" will be held on location in the Maurice Verbaet Center in Antwerp.
-This exhibition presents the work of Belgian textile artists from the 1970s and ‘80s in an inspiring dialogue with contemporary artists who express themselves freely in textiles.
+Tactile Dialogues" was held on location in the Maurice Verbaet Center in Antwerp.
+This exhibition presented the work of Belgian textile artists from the 1970s and ‘80s in an inspiring dialogue with contemporary artists who express themselves freely in textiles.

-MoMu will continue to organise workshops and birthday parties for children, and a varied selection of guided tours for adults, all on location in Antwerp.
+MoMu continued to organise workshops and birthday parties for children, and a varied selection of guided tours for adults, all on location in Antwerp.

 The renovation of MoMu was made possible thanks to an impuls subsidy of Visit Flanders, support from the City of Antwerp and the Province of Antwerp and own resources of the museum.